EBISPOT/hancestro/README.md

 ### Contact Details ###

 For questions and comments and to report any issues, please email Dani Welter at dwelter@ebi.ac.uk.
-The submit a feature request, submit a tickets via GOCI JIRA https://www.ebi.ac.uk/panda/jira/browse/GOCI/ using component "Ancestry" or contact Dani Welter.
+To submit a feature request, submit a ticket via GOCI JIRA https://www.ebi.ac.uk/panda/jira/browse/GOCI/ using component "Ancestry" or contact Dani Welter.

 ### Licence ###